The birthday flower for the month of August, the poppy, or Papaver somniferum, is one of the most popular wildflowers in the United States.

 What Does a Red Poppy Mean?

-Red poppies are usually linked to consolation, remembrance, and death.
-The red poppy is used as a way to recognize fallen soldiers – most notably those who died in World War II.
+The red poppy flower meanings are usually linked to consolation, remembrance, and death.
+It’s also used to symbolize love.
+Red poppy flowers are used as a way to recognize fallen soldiers – most notably those who died in the first world war and World War II.

 What is the Cultural Significance of the Poppies?

-The poppy flower is entrenched in cultural significance.
+Every flower has its own significance in different cultures.
+Poppy flowers are entrenched in cultural significance.
 The Ancient Greeks, Romans, and Egyptians connected poppies with sleep because of the sedative nature of its sap.

 What is the Symbolism of a Poppy Tattoo?

 Poppy flower tattoos are often chosen in shades of bright red, but it’s also common to find designs with black and gray tones to highlight the elegance and natural beauty of this flower.
 The poppy tattoo meaning is often used to commemorate soldiers fallen on the battlefield of Flanders fields, as well as to more generally symbolize life and death.